 Farmington Hills is home to a great fishing pier and archery range as well.
 The Founders Fishing Pier has a boardwalk, open seating areas, and is open for catch/release fishing.
 This lovely spot is where the Nature Center conducts its hands-on After School Program and Camp.
 Here, kids are able to explore pond ecology, learn about wildlife conservation, and take part in watershed sustainability programs.

-On the other hand, Riley Archery Range is located in Heritage Park and offers indoor/outdoor archery for all levels of expertise.
+On the other hand, Riley Archery Range of Farmington Hills is located in Heritage Park and offers indoor/outdoor archery for all levels of expertise.
 Here, you can come shoot a few rounds, take lessons, host birthday parties, and more.

 Besides these great parks and activities centers, Farmington Hills does have a few more outdoor spaces that you should check out when you get the chance.
 Take Woodland Hills, for instance, this 74-acre park is ideal for bird watching and enjoying the local wildlife.
 Woodland Hills has a pond, hardwood forest, meadows, a creek, and a river.